Jjarrard/Gemini-V3-Flash-Voron-V0/README.md

 # Add wifi

-7\.Type nmtui into putty and press enter
+7\.
+Type nmtui into putty and press enter
 Use the arrow keys to navigate and enter for OK

 ![alt text](https://github.com/Jjarrard/Gemini-V3-Flash-Voron-V0/blob/main/images/nmtui.png?raw=true)